 - See a dermatologist for treatment, if you can’t control your rosacea on your own.

 In my dermatology practice I help a lot of people manage their rosacea.
-I even have mild rosacea myself and so I get to experience its capricious and inconvenient nature on my own face.
+I even have rosacea myself and so I get to experience its capricious and inconvenient nature on my own face.

 I’ve written a number of self-care articles that outline what I've learned over the years from my patients' experience and my personal awareness, and I've got a few uncommon "tricks up my sleeve."
 This information can help you with your rosacea. - Dermatologist and Skin Wellness Expert Dr. Cynthia Bailey